What is a cookie banner?

 - Your website is scanned

-- Cookies and other data are detected and categorized
+- Cookies and other data recognized and categorized

 - Cookie banner designs pre-populated